bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/i/IsInsulated_0Eq$IgBvz97uWvPsoTH$G9/Documentation.md

-To indicate whether the support bracket is insulated or not.
+Indicates whether the support bracket is insulated or not.